 Our Servicemembers and Veterans certainly know what sacrifice hardship are, and continue to endure these things long after they serve.
 Servicemembers and Veterans also know that although they protect freedom and democracy, they can seldom take part in it.
 However, isn’t it time for congress to stop fleecing and abandoning the protectors of our nation, especially those that have already given so much?
 What happened to honor, trust and integrity in our government?
 One thing is obvious; Servicemembers and Veterans need to become an active and unified voting block.

 Roland B. Wilson is a retired Marine who has coauthored several books and articles on Veterans’ issues.
 He is currently a Doctoral Candidate at the School for Conflict Analysis and Resolution, George Mason University focusing on East Asian conflicts, peace and humanitarian issues while continuing to help his fellow Veterans.

-Posted by Veterans Today on Dec 17 2013, With 0 Reads, Filed under Vet News, Veterans Affairs.
+Posted by GPD on December 17, 2013, With 2102 Reads Filed under Veterans Administration (VA).
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.